 Young Neighbors in Action is more than just a week of doing service.
 It is a service-learning experience.
-Young Neighbors is about helping youth both deepen their commitment to the gospel challenge to love and serve and work for justice in the world today, right here, right now.
-We provide you with the tools and resources you need to make this experience go way beyond the week in the summer and to integrate it into all you do throughout the year.
+Young Neighbors is about helping youth deepen their commitment to the Gospel challenge to love and serve and work for justice in the world today, right here, right now.
+We provide you with the tools and resources you need to make this experience go beyond the week in the summer and integrate it into all you do throughout the year.

 How to make the most of a Young Neighbors in Action week—three easy steps!

 Following registration for Young Neighbors in Action, the team leader receives a Team Preparation Manual that provides the resources needed to prepare the youth, families, school or parish for participation in the week.
 This manual includes fully-designed, easy-to-use educational, worship, and service programs, as well as fundraising ideas to help integrate the idea of justice and service into family and community life.

 Step 2: Experience